Future student support

 The SMP is a four-week summer program that provides promising students with the opportunity to explore university education and professional careers, obtain hands-on experience through experiments, lectures and special projects, earn a GLN40 – Navigating the Workplace credit towards completion of their high school diploma, and gain valuable mentoring from a variety of professionals.

-The Aboriginal Youth Summer Program (AYSP) is for Aboriginal high school students who are interested in the study of law or medicine.
-Selected students will spend a week living on campus at the University of Toronto and learning about various aspects of the study of law and how they intertwine with issues affecting Aboriginal Peoples.
+The Indigenous Youth Summer Program (AYSP) is for Indigenous high school students who are interested in the study of law or medicine.
+Selected students will spend a week living on campus at the University of Toronto and learning about various aspects of the study of law and how they intertwine with issues affecting Indigenous Peoples.

 Faculty of Arts & Science Programs for High School Students